-Potential for exploiting the results of the Experiment in commercial wireless solutions and/or for providing a verifiable impact on the standardisation process.
-This score should reflect the industrial relevance including the expected and projected impact on the company through product development.
+In addition, potential for exploiting the results of the 3rd party project in commercial wireless solutions and/or for providing a verifiable impact on the standardisation process will be assessed in this criterion.

+This score should also reflect the industrial relevance including the expected and projected impact on the company through product development.